 She has published three short contemporary romances in Woman’s World Magazine, but her first love is historical westerns.
 Kathy worked in a library which was pure heaven for her, surrounded by all those books.
 She started one of the first successful romance book discussion groups in a public library.
 She is a member of Romance Writers of America.

 Kathy loves flower gardening, genealogy, reading, and watching westerns or Hallmark movies.
 Kathy lives with her husband and is the mother of three sons and five beautiful grandchildren.

-USA Today bestselling author Genevieve Jack writes weird, witty, and wicked-hot paranormal romance and fantasy.
+USA Today bestselling and award winning author Genevieve Jack writes wild, witty, and wicked-hot paranormal romance and fantasy.
 Coffee and wine are her biofuel, the love lives of witches, shifters, and vampires her favorite topic of conversation.
-She harbors a passion for old cemeteries and ghost tours, thanks to her years attending a high school rumored to be haunted.
-Although originally from the Midwest, she now adores the beaches of the southeast, where she spends her days with her laptop and one lazy dog.
+She harbors a passion for old cemeteries and ghost tours, thanks to her years at a high school rumored to be haunted.
+Her perfect day involves the beach, her laptop, and one crazy dog.

-Stay in touch with Skye Malone on her site at www.skyemalone.com or via the following:
+Stay in touch with Skye Malone at www.skyemalone.com or via the following:

 Sara Whitney writes sassy contemporary romance that’s always sunny with a chance of sizzle.
 An RWA© Golden Heart© award finalist, Sara worked as a print journalist and film critic before she earned her Ph.D. and landed in academia.
 She’s a good pinball player, a great baker, and an expert at shouting her TV opinions to anyone who’ll listen.

 Sara lives in Illinois surrounded by books, cats, and half-empty coffee cups, and she loves hearing from readers!
 Connect with her at sarawhitney.com or on social media: